badal-io/gcp-airflow-foundations/docs/data_extraction.rst

 .. ingestion_type
 5. Ingestion Type
 ========================
-GCP Airflow Foundations support both full and incremental ingestions.
-In the former, the lifetime range of data is extracted from the data source at every ingestion and the destination table is truncated with the new records.
-In the latter, the declared ingestion schedule is used as a time range to query the source data available within that time interval and the records are used to update the destination table.
+GCP Airflow Foundations support two methods for extracting data out of the source system:

+- Full Table Ingestion: All rows of a table  (including new, updated, and existing) are extracteed during every ingestion

+- Incremental Ingesteion: Only rows that have been added or updated since the last ingestion job are extracted.
+As an example an `updated_at` column can be useed to identify records that have been updated since a specified time, and then only replicate those records

 The ingestion type must be declared in the ``ingestion_type`` field for each table.
-Note that you can select a different ingestion type for each table.
+Note that you can select a different ingestion type for each table, and some sources support only full table ingestion.

 .. table_selection:
 6. Table Selection